Eric-D-Stevens/OHSU/OHSU_Winter_2019/EE582/LAB1/README.md

 and then output the resulting sound file and listen to determine from which of the predetermined direction each file is coming from.

-The first step in accomplishing this is to get the abbility to move the signal around the room based on the provided files.
-The function `move_signal()` acomplishes this task.
+The first step in accomplishing this is to get the ability to move the signal around the room based on the provided files.
+The function `move_signal()` accomplishes this task.
 The inputs to the function are the input signal file path, the file paths for each of the impulse response files, and the name of the desired output file path.

-The function first loads the input files and ensures that the two resulting impuse response arrays are the same lenght.
+The function first loads the input files and ensures that the two resulting impulse response arrays are the same length.
 Then each impulse response is convolved with the input signal array to create the new output channel arrays `left_output` and `right_output`.
 These arrays will use the `float32` data format to allow the writing of the wav file and therefore need to be normalized to a range of [-1,1].
 This is done by dividing both arrays by the maximum value in either of them.
-After this is acomplished the file is written to a file path specified in parameter list.
+After this is accomplished the file is written to a file path specified in parameter list.